Seagate/cortx-hare/rfc/9/README.md

 <!-- Copied from https://rfc.zeromq.org/spec:42/C4/ -->

-1. The project SHALL have one branch ("master") that always holds the latest in-progress version and SHOULD always build.
+1. The project SHALL have one branch that always holds the latest in-progress version and SHOULD always build.
+   Current branch name: dev.

 2. The project SHALL NOT use topic branches for any reason.
 Personal forks MAY use topic branches.

 3. To make a stable release a Maintainer SHALL tag the repository.
-   Stable releases SHALL always be released from the repository master.
+   Stable releases SHALL always be released from the repository dev branch.

 <!-- XXX http://hintjens.com/blog:23#toc7 specifies this differently:
   --
   -- ```
   -- ## Creating Stable Releases
   --
-  -- * The project SHALL have one branch ("master") that always holds the --   latest in-progress version and SHOULD always build.
+  -- * The project SHALL have one branch ("dev") that always holds the --   latest in-progress version and SHOULD always build.
   --
   -- * The project SHALL NOT use topic branches for any reason.
 Personal